Yuliya-HV/nlp-core/README.md

   Key_NLP_techniques-->...;
 ```

-~The most common NLP tasks
+The most common NLP tasks in the industry for Artificial Intelligence presented below.
+Current state of the art for all tasks is based on transtormers models.

 ```mermaid
   graph TD;